 What Is Constipation?

-Constipation is medically defined as having fewer than three bowel movements per week.
+The American College of Gastroenterology defines constipation as having fewer than three bowel movements per week.
 However, a “normal” amount of bowel movements per week is defined on an individual basis.
 Thus, constipation is better defined as occurring when bowel movements become difficult or less frequent.
 During constipation, stool becomes hard, dry, small, and difficult to eliminate.

 What Causes Constipation?